jonaird/motion_blur/README.md

     motion_blur:
 ```

-Then add the motion blur shader asset under the `flutter` section:
+Then add the motion blur shader under the `flutter` section:
 ```
 flutter:
     shaders: